CamtheKirby/VsDave-Modable/README.md

 btw suggest me stuff (btw im not that good of a coder) to add to this engine by going to the issues tab

-there might be a early release with the smaller plans
+there might be a finsished 2.5.0 release with the smaller plans

 <img src="KadeEngineWitBackground.png">